Kepnang2/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 function that draws a straight line in the terminal.
 #Task 7
 function that draws a diagonal line on the terminal.
+#Task 8
+function that prints a square, followed by a new line.